* This is the Consumer Version. *

 High Blood Pressure During Pregnancy

 High blood pressure (hypertension) during pregnancy is classified as one of the following:

-Preeclampsia is another type of high blood pressure that develops during pregnancy, but it is diagnosed and treated differently from other types of high blood pressure (see Preeclampsia and Eclampsia).
+Preeclampsia is another type of high blood pressure that develops during pregnancy.
+It is accompanied by protein in the urine.
+Preeclampsia is diagnosed and treated differently from other types of high blood pressure.

 Women who have chronic hypertension are more likely to have potentially serious problems during pregnancy.
 However, the following problems are more likely to occur if either chronic or gestational hypertension is present:

 During pregnancy, women with high blood pressure are monitored closely to make sure blood pressure is well-controlled, the kidneys are functioning normally, and the fetus is growing normally.
 However, premature detachment of the placenta cannot be prevented or anticipated.
 Often, a baby must be delivered early to prevent stillbirth or complications due to severe high blood pressure (such as stroke) in the woman.

 Drugs may or may not be used, depending on how high blood pressure is and how well the kidneys are functioning.
 Use and choice of drugs to treat chronic and gestational hypertension are similar.
 However, gestational hypertension often occurs late in pregnancy and does not require treatment with drugs.

 For mild to moderate high blood pressure (140/90 to 159/109 millimeters of mercury [mm Hg]), treatment depends on many factors.
 Doctors may recommend reducing physical activity to possibly help lower blood pressure.
 If reduced activity does not lower blood pressure, many experts recommend treatment with antihypertensive drugs.
 Whether the benefits of these drugs outweigh the risks is unclear.
 However, if the kidneys are not functioning normally, drugs are needed.
 If high blood pressure is not controlled well, the kidneys may be damaged further.